Guidance

 Finances and wills for tamariki and rangatahi in care or custody

 Te tamaiti or rangatahi in care should have their own bank account for their pocket money, personal earnings or other income – there needs to be some consideration given to the best way to manage that account, including what access te tamaiti or rangatahi has to the account.
-Most banks require a parent or guardian to open a bank account on behalf of te tamaiti or rangatahi under a certain age, which varies from bank to bank.
-It's important to involve tamariki and their family/whānau in decisions around their finances, where possible.
+Some banks may require a parent or guardian to open a bank account on behalf of te tamaiti or rangatahi under a certain age.
+Some banks have a streamlined process to support tamariki and rangatahi under 18 to open independent bank accounts.
+The process and age settings differ for opening accounts with ANZ, ASB, BNZ, Kiwibank, TSB and Westpac.

 If the income of te tamaiti or rangatahi is more significant than pocket money or job earnings (for example, compensation or trust monies), then it may be appropriate to place the monies in a trust account for te tamaiti or rangatahi to use in the future.
 Any monies held in trust or in a bank account of te tamaiti or rangatahi in the care of the chief executive are the property of te tamaiti or rangatahi and are held for their benefit.
 The funds are not to be used for any other purpose.